Bobcats in California's Southeast

 Preventing Conflicts

 CDFW stresses that aggressive behavior by bobcats toward humans is extremely rare.
 Most bobcats are elusive in nature and rarely seen.
 CDFW urges residents to take all reasonable actions to secure their domestic pets and any potential attractants to reduce conflict with bobcats and other wildlife.
-Tips on preventing coyote and mountain lion conflicts that also pertain to bobcats can be found at Keep Me Wild.
+See Tips on preventing bobcat conflicts.

 Viewing Bobcats